 A standard Mrs. Potato Head toy comes with eyes with eyelashes, a nose, a mouth, a purse, hair, a tongue, two arms/hands, two ears with earrings, and one pair of legs with shoes.
 Special-edition and Poptater toys come with various accessories depending on the model.

 Decide whether you want some additional accessories.
-If your child is completely enamored by her Mr. Potato Head, some extra facial features and other accessories might just make her year.
+If your child is completely enamored by their Potato Head, some extra facial features and other accessories might just make her year.

 Check if parts are easily replaceable.
 It's possible to buy accessory packs that contain extra body parts to increase the fun (or to replace parts that have gone missing).

-Q. What is the recommended age group for Mr. Potato Head toys?
+Q. What is the recommended age group for Potato Head toys?

-A. Most Mr. Potato Heads are recommended for children of either age two and up or age three and up, depending on the model.
-This can vary, however, so alway check the specs of the product you've chosen before purchasing.
-While there's no maximum age limit for Mr. Potato Heads, they're generally geared toward kids of preschool age.
+A. Most Potato Heads are recommended for children of either age two and up or age three and up, depending on the model.
+This can vary, however, so always check the specs of the product you've chosen before purchasing.
+While there's no maximum age limit for Potato Heads, they're generally geared toward kids of preschool age.

-Q. What kinds of special-edition Mr. Potato Heads are available?
+Q. What kinds of special-edition Potato Heads are available?

-Q. Is Mr. Potato Head easy for young children to use?
+Q. Is Potato Head easy for young children to use?

-A. Children as young as two or three can enjoy playing with Mr. Potato Head.
+A. Children as young as two or three can enjoy playing with Potato Head.
 Since playing with these toys simply involves poking body parts and accessories into the relevant holes, it really only requires basic fine-motor skills and hand-eye coordination.
-What's more, playing with Mr. Potato head is a fun way to improve both of these functions.
+What's more, playing with Potato Head toys are a fun way to improve both of these functions.